Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Fundamental Issues in Evolutionary Multitask Optimization

-This issue also rises another concern: are multitasking benchmarks created with highly correlated problems to show that algorithms perform well by exploiting such correlations?
-In contributions related to evolutionary multitasking it is common to have the proposals validated over benchmarks comprising synthetic functions, which are used for evaluating the quality of the developed methods.
-These benchmarks are often highly biased, as they intentionally combine correlated problem instances that altogether create a favorable scenario for multitasking approaches.
-Prospective authors should provide rationale whether the simultaneity of real-world problems in any given practical scenario 1) allows for the existence of synergies between tasks that makes its exploitation worthwhile; and 2) that approaching such problems with a multitasking solver is compliant with the non-functional requirements of the scenario (e.g. would any driver be willing to share the source/destination node of his/her route with a machine in the cloud?
-Is the sharing of industrial production schedules across different plants a reasonable premise?).
-For this reason, we should avoid independent/separate comparison of methods using tailored benchmark problems without any connection to the limitations of real-world scenarios.
+Prospective authors should provide rationale whether the simultaneity of real-world problems in any given practical scenario 1) allows for the existence of synergies between tasks that makes exploitation worthwhile; and 2) that approaching such problems with a multitasking solver is compliant with the non-functional requirements of the scenario ({e.g., would any driver be willing to share the source/destination node of his/her route with a remote machine in the cloud?} Is the sharing of industrial production schedules across different plants a reasonable premise?).
+For these reasons, we should avoid independent/separate comparison of methods using tailored benchmark problems without any connection to the limitations of real-world scenarios. {And most importantly, the overall assumption of correlated global optima among multiple problems that lies at the core of multitask optimization should be proven to hold in practice with irrefutable evidence.
+Only when this important factor is verified multitask optimization methods can be designed, performing consistently with respect to the practical constraints and properties of their targeted scenario.}